Bangyao-921/TRFS/README.md

 CUDA_VISIBLE_DEVICES="GPU IDs" python eval.py -d="Device ID" -e="epoch number or range"
 ```
 If you want to use multi GPUs please specify multiple Device IDs (0,1,2...).
-##  visualization
-## Visualization

-Here, we provide comprehensive visual comparisons of our semantic segmentation results across different challenging scenarios.
-The outputs demonstrate how our network effectively fuses RGB and LiDAR/heterogeneous data to achieve precise boundary delineation and noise suppression.

 ## Visualization